 Our compensation structures are designed to provide a mechanism that promotes and supports long-term performance of our employees and our bank.
-Whilst a portion of VC is paid upfront, these structures require that an appropriate portion is deferred to ensure alignment with the sustainable performance of the Group.
+Whilst a portion of VC is paid upfront, these structures require that an appropriate portion is deferred to ensure alignment to the sustainable performance of the Group.
 For both parts of VC, we use Deutsche Bank shares as instruments and as an effective way to align compensation with Deutsche Bank's sustainable performance and the interests of shareholders.

-We continue to go beyond regulatory requirements with the amount of VC that is deferred and our minimum deferral periods.
+We continue to go beyond regulatory requirements with the scope as well as the amount of VC that is deferred and our minimum deferral periods for certain employee groups.
 The deferral rate and period are determined based on the risk categorization of the employee, the division and the business unit.
-We start to defer parts of variable compensation for MRTs where VC is set at or above € 50,000.
+Where applicable, we start to defer parts of variable compensation for MRTs where VC is set at or above € 50,000 or where VC exceeds 1/3 of TC.
 For non-MRTs, deferrals start at higher levels of VC.
 MRTs are on average subject to deferral rates in excess of the minimum 40 % (60 % for Senior Management) as required by InstVV.
-For MRTs in Material Business Units (MBU) we introduced a deferral rate of at least 50 %.
+For MRTs in Material Business Units (MBU) we apply a deferral rate of at least 50 %.
 The VC threshold for MRTs requiring at least 60 % deferral is set at € 500,000.

-Furthermore, Directors and Managing Directors in Corporate Bank (CB), Investment Bank (IB) or Capital Release Unit (CRU) are subject to a VC deferral rate of 100 % with respect to any VC in excess of € 500,000.
-If Fixed Pay for these employees exceeds an amount of € 500,000, the full VC is deferred.
+Furthermore, Directors and Managing Directors in Corporate Bank (CB), Investment Bank (IB) or Capital Release Unit (CRU) are subject to a VC deferral rate of 100 % with respect to any VC in excess of \in 500,000.
+Moreover, if Fixed Pay for these employees exceeds an amount of \in 500,000, the full VC is deferred.

 As detailed in the table below, deferral periods range from three to five years, dependent on employee groups.
+For MRTs the minimum deferral period was increased from three years to four years in compliance with InstVV 4.0 requirement, applicable as of 2021.

-Overview on 2020 Award Types (excluding DWS Group)
+Overview on 2021 Award Types (excluding DWS Group)

-Award Type Description Beneficiaries Deferral Period Retention Period Proportion Upfront: Cash VC Upfront cash portion All eligible employees N/A N/A InstVV MRTs: 50 % of upfront VC Non-MRTs: 100 % of upfront VC Upfront: Equity Upfront Award (EUA) Upfront equity portion (linked to Deutsche Bank's share price over the retention period) All InstVV MRTs with VC >= € 50,000 N/A Twelve months 50 % of upfront VC Deferred: Restricted Incentive Award (RIA) Deferred cash portion All employees with deferred VC Equal tranche vesting over CB/IB/CRU: 4 years MRTs in MBU: 4 years Sen.Mgmt.
-1 : 5 years Other: 3 years N/A 50 % of deferred VC Deferred: Restricted Equity Award (REA) Deferred equity portion (linked to Deutsche Bank's share price over the vesting and retention period) All employees with deferred VC Equal tranche vesting over CB/IB/CRU: 4 years MRTs in MBU: 4 years Sen.Mgmt.
-1 : 5 years Other: 3 years Twelve months for InstVV MRTs 50 % of deferred VC
+Award Type Description Beneficiaries Deferral Period Retention Period Proportion Upfront: Cash VC Upfront cash portion All eligible employees N/A N/A MRTs with VC € 50,000 or where VC exceeds 1/3 of TC: 50 % of upfront VC Non-MRTs with 2021 TC 500,000: 100 % of upfront VC Upfront: Equity Upfront Award (EUA) Upfront equity portion (linked to Deutsche Bank's share price over the retention period) All MRTs with VC € 50,000 or where VC exceeds 1/3 of TC N/A Twelve months 50 % of upfront VC All employees with 2021 TC > €500,00 Deferred: Restricted Incentive Award (RIA) Deferred cash portion All employees with deferred VC Equal tranche vesting: MRTs : 4 years Sen.Mgmt.
+1 : 5 years Other: 3 years N/A 50 % of deferred VC Deferred: Restricted Equity Award (REA) Deferred equity portion (linked to Deutsche Bank's share price over the vesting and retention period) All employees with deferred VC Equal tranche vesting: MRTs: 4 years Sen.Mgmt.
+1 : 5 years Other: 3 years Twelve months for MRTs 50 % of deferred VC